oamg/leapp/README.md

 ## Migration prototype

+The migration prototype currently handles exactly two cases:

+* migrating from a CentOS 6 VM to a macrocontainer running on a CentOS 7 container host.
-The migration prototype currently handles exactly one case: migrating from a CentOS 7 VM to a macrocontainer running on a CentOS 7 container host.
+* migrating from a CentOS 7 VM to a macrocontainer running on a CentOS 7 container host.

 ### Setting up to run the prototype demonstration